protechanalysis/Danny-Ma-SQL-Chanllege-Diner-Case-Study/README.md

 5. Which item was the most popular for each customer?
 6. Which item was purchased first by the customer after they became a member?
 7. Which item was purchased just before the customer became a member?
-8. What is the total items and amount spent for each member before they became a member?
+8. What are the total items and amount spent for each member before they became a member?
 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customers A and B have at the end of January?

 click [here](https://github.com/protechanalysis/Danny-Ma-SQL-Diner-Case-Study/blob/main/Danny's%20Diner) for query.

+This case study assesses my proficiency in Common Table Expressions, applying Group By aggregates, utilizing Window Functions for ranking purposes, and effectively employing Table Joins.